bosgnoom/kwis/README.md

 # kwis
-Single serve Kahoot clone.
+Single server Kahoot clone.
 To be used in an offline application.
 Very alpha stage.
 Just to learn a bit about meteor and how to use git...

-Do not use for real life applications!

-Sorry for the half English/half Dutch...

 How to use/install: